 Make it easy for them to go through other pages.
 Include links or buttons that encourage the reader to click somewhere else on the website.

 Ugmonk gives its customers two options.
-Go to their blog to find out more about the company and their products, or go to their store to browse and shop.
+Go to their blog to find out more about the company and its products, or go to their store to browse and shop.

 Let’s look at a few more examples of About pages and how effectively they convey their messages.